 "All right, I think I see what you mean.
 That kind of thing looks different when you inspect the files?"

-It does.
+“It does.
 In fact, that's probably how Stephens got wind that something was wrong.
 These transfer codes aren't protected by the same level of computer security as the project records or even the specific destinations for the transfers."

 Anje nodded.